karthikv1392/Cloud_Demo/README.md

 # Cloud Computing Hands on using Google Cloud
 Repository containing the instructions and scripts for getting started with Google cloud

+## Agenda

+1. Setting up GCP account and launching an instance
+2. Deploying a microservice without containers
+3. Setting up Proxy
+4. Using Screen and running the service
+5. Containerizing the microservice
+6. Deploying and testing the container
+7. Connecting to Apache Kafka

 ## Set up your GCP Acccount and Launch an instance